Skip to main content

 Move Along Ledge

 The player can move sideways across connected ledges.
-It handles curves, inclines and declines.
+It handles curves, inclines, and declines.

 Move Along Ledge Details